tomemme/EncryptedJournal/README.md

 - Display the number of days since the last journal entry was made.
 - Clear text entry widget.

+# bug report
+- i type after loading an entry and in a rush to save the entry before timer, i hit load and it deleted my entry need to add in a safety feature.

 # Requirements
 - Python 3.6+